 \subsection{The Transformation Double Category for the Adjoint Action}

-As in all transformation double groupoids, the horizontal category of $\G \wquot \G$ is just the same as $\G$, seen as a monoidal category.
+As in all transformation double groupoids, the horizontal category of $\G \wquot \G$ is just the same as $\G$, seen as a category (which happens to be monoidal).
 The vertical morphisms and squares will always be labelled by pairs of, respectively, objects and morphisms from $\G$.

 Summing up the above, we have: